sidharthrajaram/mvp-predict/README.md

 ![Alt text](/mvppredict.png?raw=true "ESPN")

 # 2019 - 2020 Predictions
+### UPDATE: YES, the official 2020 NBA MVP is Giannis Antetokounmpo.

 #### Predictions made prior to the start of the season (as of June 27, 2019)